SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshRouteHttpRouteMatch.md

 ```

 ### -Method
-The client request header method to match on.
+The client request method to match on.
+Specify only one.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-appmesh-route-httproutematch.html#cfn-appmesh-route-httproutematch-method
 PrimitiveType: String